 If you want to know more about biophilic design, you can take a look at its pillars: nature in the space, natural analogues and nature of the space.
 Or, you can browse through the previous episodes of Biophilic Moodboards!

-- Researchers find time in wild boosts creativity, insight and problem solving.
+- Researchers find time in wild boosts creativity, insight and problem solving (opened in a new window/tab).
 Research by University of Kansas.